 Norwalk in Huron County, Ohio — The American Midwest (Great Lakes)

 Location.
-41° 14.497′ N, 82° 37.048′ W. Marker is in Norwalk, Ohio, in Huron County.
-Memorial is at the intersection of West Main Street (Ohio Route 61) and Case Avenue, on the right when traveling west on West Main Street.
-It is at the public library.
+41° 14.199′ N, 82° 37.856′ W. Marker is in Norwalk, Ohio, in Huron County.
+Marker is on West Main Street (Ohio Route 61) east of South West Street, on the right when traveling east.
 Touch for map.
-Marker is in this post office area: Norwalk OH 44857, United States of America.
+Marker is at or near this postal address: 199 W Main St, Norwalk OH 44857, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Civil War Veterans Monument (approx. 0.8 miles away); Site of the Preston-Wickham Home (approx. 0.8 miles away); a different marker also named Norwalk West Main Street Historic District (approx. 0.8 miles away); Site Of The Preston-Wickman Home (approx. 0.8 miles away); Veitech's Market (approx. 0.9 miles away); Rexal Drug Store (approx. 0.9 miles away); A. E. Lindenau Harley-Davidson Taber Block Built 1872 (approx. 0.9 miles away).
 Touch for a list and map of all markers in Norwalk.

 Regarding Norwalk West Main Street Historic District.
 Norwalk’s oldest house is at 108 West Main Street, on the northeast corner of West Main and North Pleasant Streets.
 The historic district is “in an irregular pattern from both sides of West Main Street for 6 blocks from western edge of business district.
 Architectural styles include Federal, Greek Revival and Queen Anne.